-Maryland Million Day is run at either Laurel Park in Laurel, Maryland, or Pimlico Race Course in Baltimore, Maryland.
+Maryland Million Day is run at Laurel Park in Laurel, Maryland.

 Purse distribution for Maryland Million Day races shall be as follows: first 55%; second 20%; third 10%; fourth 5%; fifth 3%; and sixth 2%.
-Ten percent of the day's gross purses will be paid in the form of nominator awards.
+No owner bonuses are paid on Maryland Million Day.

 The Maryland Million may run other races throughout the year for eligible horses.
 Call the Maryland Million office for details.

-Yes, these races are restricted to horses that have been nominated to or are automatically certified for the Maryland Million program.
+Yes, these races are restricted to the progeny of nominated stallions standing in the state.
 Check eligibility here.